dmodules/djangocms_work/README.md

 DJANGOCMS WORK
 =====

-DJANGO_CMS WORK is a simple Django app to add your best works for your differents customers.
+DJANGO_CMS WORK is a simple DjangoCMS app to add your best works from your customers.

-Detailed documentation is in the "docs" directory.

 Quick start
 -----------